coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

   - **What is changing on each subcondition?
 List all variables.**
   - **How are each of the variables being changed?
 List all equations/computations needed if changing on trial-by-trial basis.**

+To see what identifiers are supported, refer to the page [here](/supported_properties.html#subcondition-attributes).

 ### Example

 Let us say you want to make a new condition for a JND Design experiment that changes point size on each grouping of the Design trial structure.
 This is what your information would look like: